 COM 266 Group Discussion.
 3 cr.
-Study of the structure and dynamics of small group decision making.
-Includes critical and creative problems in group interaction processes.
-FI
+Study of the structure and dynamics of small groups.
+Topics include decision making, group behaviors, critical thinking, problem solving, and leadership in group interaction processes.
+EL.

 COM 268 Persuasion.
 3 cr.
 Principles and methods of persuasion, with practice in the preparation and delivery of various types of persuasive speeches.
 Prereq: COM 103 or cons. instr.
-EL.
+EL/SE.

 COM 298 Topics in Speech and Dramatic Arts.
 1-3 cr.
 The nature and subject of this course will be announced in the timetable.
-Prereg: may be determined by instructor.
+Prereq: may be determined by instructor. \

 COM 299 Independent Studies.
 1-3 cr.
 Readings, reports, papers, or projects to be determined by the individual instructor.
-Prereq: introductory COM course and cons. instr.
+Prereq: introductory COM course and cons. instr. \